OnionBrowser/OnionBrowser/README.markdown

   0.2.4.20 is known to be signed by Roger Dingledine ([0x19F78451](http://pgp.mit.edu/pks/lookup?op=get&search=0x19F78451).

-If you don't care about PGP key verification, you'll need to change `VERIFYGPG` to `false` in each of the `build-*.sh` scripts before continuing.)
+If you don't care about PGP key verification, you'll need to run each of the scripts with the `--noverify` option or change `VERIFYGPG` to `false` in each of the `build-*.sh` scripts before continuing.)

 `cd` to the root directory of this repository and then run these commands in the following order to build the dependencies.
 (This can take anywhere between